MicrosoftDocs/azure-docs/articles/active-directory/develop/custom-claims-provider-overview.md

 ## Token issuance start event listener

-A custom claims provider allows mapping claims from an external source into the token when the user signs into an application.
-It uses a custom extension to fetch attributes from an external REST API.
-The custom extension uses the **token issuance start** event listener, which causes it to be triggered when a token is about to be issued by Azure AD.
-The trigger event is configured within the custom extension, by using the **token issuance start** event type.
+An event listener is a procedure that waits for an event to occur.
+The custom extension uses the **token issuance start** event listener.
+The  event is triggered when a token is about to be issued to your application.
+When the event is triggered the custom extension REST API is called to fetch attributes from external systems.

-For an example using a custom claims provider with the **token issuance start**, check out the [get started with custom claims providers](custom-extension-get-started.md) article.
+For an example using a custom claims provider with the **token issuance start** event listener, check out the [get started with custom claims providers](custom-extension-get-started.md) article.

 ## Next steps